UCD School of Sociology Seminar Series 2020-2021

 Host: Andreas Hess

 The film is devoted to André Gorz, one of the most inspiring intellectuals of the 21st century.
-Discipline of Sarte, greatly influenced by Ivan Illich, he was philisopher, a committed journalist, an economic critic, specialised in self-governance & autonomy he is one of France’s pioneer’s in political ecology.
+Disciple of Sartre, greatly influenced by Ivan Illich, he was philisopher, a committed journalist, an economic critic, specialised in self-governance & autonomy he is one of France’s pioneer’s in political ecology.

 Affectual Technique of Power: Political Economy of Violence against Queers (in Russia)